AML/CFT Act audits represent a significant opportunity for auditors to expand their assurance services.

 - AML/CFT Programme

-- Documents relating to development of the above
+- Documents relating to the development of the above

-- Access to staff member and senior officials
+- Access to staff members and senior officials

 - Access to files, customer records, transactions and outputs from AML/CFT systems